dragosion/YOURLS-REX.RED-AMZ-LOCALIZED/README.md

 Works best together with this plugin https://github.com/tobozo/YOURLS-GeoShortURL
 That plugin redirects the users to each geo locale area - it's the fron-end for this.

+It's useful to have the urls separate so you can see how each locale performs.

 Plugin URI: https://rex.red/?utm_source=amzlocalized-github-plugin&utm_medium=github-amzlocalized-plugin